Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 How might substance abuse impact my child custody case?

-Although in recent decades, it has become less common for judges to award full or primary physical custody to one parent over the other, when evidence of substance abuse exists, a judge may be more likely to award custody to the parent without the substance abuse problem.
+Although in recent decades, it has become less common for judges to award full or primary physical custody to one parent over the other, evidence of substance abuse can heavily influence custody decisions.
+When evidence or substance abuse exists, a judge may be more likely to award custody to the parent without the substance abuse problem.
 In addition, the court may order supervised visitation between the children and the parent with a recent history of drug or alcohol abuse in certain cases.

 Supervision may be provided by a close friend or family member that both parents have agreed upon, or by a paid supervisor.
 For example, some child psychologists provide this service.
-In Wake County, Time Together offers a safe, drop-off environment for supervised visitations; and All Kids First arranges for professional supervision in public locations such as parks, restaurants, and museums.
+In Wake County, resources like Time Together offer a safe, drop-off environment for supervised visitations; and All Kids First arranges for professional supervision in public locations such as parks, restaurants, and museums.

 When cases are settled out of court, you can negotiate for different parameters and terms in the agreement that address concerns you may have about substance abuse.
 For example, the agreement might state that neither parent should consume alcohol while the children are in his or her care.
+Additionally, you could include a sobriety clause in the custody agreement, which may require random drug testing or alcohol monitoring for the parent with a history of substance abuse.
 You can get as specific as you’d like in the separation agreement, and the agreement could require that any positive drug test will equate to suspended visitation for a period of time.

 man holding pills in his hand